 Her ability to mold distinct bass lines in various styles defines her contribution to many genres.
 On stage, she evokes a vivaciousness driven by her nomadic spirit.
 Raised as a performer, Poliana began playing bass at the age of 9 and continued into adulthood.
 Throughout her music career, she has worked as a music director, arranger, and composer.
 She is both spontaneous and intentional when it comes to arranging music.
 For her, it’s all about the groove.

-As a resident bass player for a TV program in Brazil titled, Adnight Show, she worked Rede Globo not only as musician but as arranger and composer.
-She performed with artists like Anitta, Ivete Sangalo, Daniela Mercury, Emicida, Luiza Possi, and many others.
+As a resident bass player for a TV program in Brazil titled, The Adnight Show, airing on the widely acclaimed television network Rede Globo, she worked not only as a musician but, as an arranger and composer on the show.
+On set, she performed with artists like Anitta, Ivete Sangalo, Daniela Mercury, Emicida, Luiza Possi, and many others.

-In the beggining of 2019 she was slated to perform at numerous large-scale performances including SXSW, Atlanta Jazz Festival (with Naia Izumi), and a world tour with Moein.
+At the beginning of 2019, she was slated to perform at numerous large-scale performances including SXSW, Atlanta Jazz Festival (with Naia Izumi), and set for a world tour with Moein.

-Sticking to her trailblazing instincts, in 2020 and 2021 Poliana switched gears and focused on visual art and own musical debut.
-She will be releasing her first single in 2021 featuring a self portrait and details her motorcycle and world experiences.
+Sticking to her trailblazing instincts, in 2020 and 2021 Poliana switched gears and focused on visual art and her musical debut.
+She will be releasing her first single in 2021 featuring a self-portrait and details her motorcycle and world experiences.